KasiChennupati/data-project-usdafdc-nutrition-data/README.md

 | Python  | Main Programming Language |
 | Git     | Source code version tracking |

+## Project Activities

+- Download the data from usda fdc website
+- analyse the data from the website
+- prepare an analysis on the data models of the data in the markdown file
+- prepare the necessary sql ddls for sqlite and postgres databases
+- implement a python based data models to interact with data in the database.

 ## Future Scope

 ## References